Jaxilian/Trigon/README.md

 </p>
 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Trigon - Game Engine, was created in 2021 by me as a protfolio project to use in applications for work.
-The goal is to make the engine available on Linux/Debian based distros and windows.
+The goal is to make the engine available on Linux/Debian based distros and (perhaps)windows.
 Trigon supports OpenGL 4.6 and in the future vulkan as well.
 <img src="https://github.com/Jaxilian/Trigon/blob/main/info/Screenshot from 2021-10-26 15-52-22.png" alt="EditorPreview" width="823" height="637">

+This project will also be tested with gpm.
+Which is a project I'm wokring on that makes installations more easier for different system.

 <!-- GETTING STARTED -->
 ## Status